cloudmesh-community/book/chapters/pi/config-display.md

 1. Look at the monitor name
 2. look at the preferred resolution
-3. create an new elif in the switch
+3. create an new condition in the switch

 ## Exercises